 We have 2 bottles every other month and the price is still the same since 2005 .
 And for the month of release you have the 20% discount of your current release, complementary tasting and more.

-Kurt & Carol Jenson of Wine About Virginia
+Kurt & Carol Jenson of Wine About Virginia_____________________________________________________________________

 Our first was North Gate (see Vicki's post) and currently we also belong to Keswick, 3 bottles each quarter; Gadino, 2 bottles each quarter, and Breaux.
 We have been case club members (buy a case at one time, you are in for a year) of Linden for a couple years, and for the last year of Glen Manor.
 Plus Arterra.